baruch-moskovits/yoto-downloader/README.md

 ## Prerequisites

+- The Downloader for Yoto bookmarklet.
+Drag this link to your bookmark bar: [Downloader for Yoto] ()
 - Yoto Player and MYO cards
 - Google Chrome
 - [Simple Mass Download](https://chromewebstore.google.com/detail/simple-mass-downloader/abdkkegmcbiomijcbdaodaflgehfffed) (optional but very much recommended)